rachaelbay/Yellow-Warbler-Climate-Tracking/README.md

 Breeding_96snps(.loc,.ped,.map) - *PED formated genotypes from 96 assayed SNPs for all breeding individuals (including RAD sequenced*
 Unknowns_96snps(.loc,.ped,.map) - *PED formated genotypes from 96 assayed SNPs for wintering and migrating birds*
 Breeding_157snps.str - *STRUCTURE input with all breeding individuals assayed at 157 snps*
+Morphology.csv - *Subset of morphological data from Wiedenfeld 1991 (The Auk)*